Jamaica women's national football team: 2010s

 In May 2018, Jamaica began the first round of Caribbean Zone qualifying, this was the first time the team had assembled in two years.
 Jamaica won their group and advanced to the final round of Caribbean Zone qualifying.
 They hosted the final round tournament and won all four games securing their spot at the 2018 CONCACAF Women's Championship.
 The same year, Jamaica competed in the 2018 Central American and Caribbean Games.
 In the group stage, they had a record of one win and two losses, but did not advance to the knockout round.
 At the 2018 CONCACAF Women's Championship, Jamaica was drawn into Group B alongside Canada, Costa Rica and Cuba.
 In their first match against Canada, they played well but lost 2–0.
 Jamaica secured an upset 1–0 victory over Costa Rica in their second match, thanks in part to the great play of goalkeeper Sydney Schneider.
 In their final group match against Cuba, Jamaica won 9–0.
 As a result of Costa Rica losing their final group match, Jamaica finished second in their group and advanced to the semi-finals where they would face the number one ranked United States.
 The US defeated Jamaica 6–0, in the semi-final.
 Jamaica won the third place match against Panama on penalty kicks, securing a spot at the 2019 FIFA Women's World Cup.
 Jamaica is the first Caribbean nation to ever qualify for a Women's World Cup and became the first Caribbean country to have both men's and women's teams to participate in men's and women's World Cup.
 Interestingly, its male counterparts also qualified to the only FIFA World Cup also in France.

-Jamaica placed in Group C with Italy, Australia and Brazil, and was considered as a underdog, being rated the lowest in the group.
+Jamaica placed in Group C with Italy, Australia and Brazil, and was considered as an underdog, being rated the lowest in the group.
 Eventually, they finished last in the group after losing all matches but scored a historic lone goal by Havana Solaun.